History of the Camino de Santiago

 After being informed of the discovery, King Alfonso II The Chaste, ordered to build a small chapel over the remains of the sepulchre; a sacred place that underwent many remodelling until it became the current Cathedral of Santiago.

-The news of the discovery of the tomb of the apostle spreads like wildfire and begins to become a place of pilgrimage for millions of Europeans during the Middle Ages.
-The tide of pilgrims was such that along the Camino hospitals, churches and a large number of inns began to be built to give shelter to the devotees.
+The news of the discovery of the apostle’s tomb spreads rapidly, transforming it into a pilgrimage site for millions of Europeans during the Middle Ages.
+The influx of pilgrims was so significant that hospitals, churches, and numerous inns were constructed along the Camino to provide shelter for the devotees.

 Many historians and scholars of the Camino de Santiago will agree that the Jacobean routes, and especially the French one, contributed greatly to the dissemination of all the heritage and knowledge in the Middle Ages.
 The Camino de Santiago became, thanks to the constant transit of thousands of pilgrims, an information highway; a sort of medieval internet where knowledge and innovation were shared.
 Roads, bridges, hospitals and, of course, churches and cathedrals were built at the foot of the route to provide support and basic spiritual logistics to the pilgrims.
 Master builders, stonemasons and even the “camineros” mentioned in Chapter V of Book V of the Codex Calixtinus were essential for the construction of all this infrastructure.